nurlanov-zh/sublabel-accurate-alpha-expansion/README.md

 [6] Thomas Pock, Daniel Cremers, Horst Bischof, and Antonin Chambolle, "Global solutions of variational models with convex regularization", SIAM Journal on Imaging Sciences, 2010.

 * See full list of references in our paper

+## License

+**Important**: Please be aware of the Copyright and license notices of the used third-party software.
+Check Readme and/or Licence files in corresponding `third-party` folders.

+The License of this repository does not apply to the content of `third-party` folder.